What We Believe

 The Promise of the Father (Being Baptized WITH the Holy Spirit)

-It is every born-again believer’s privilege to experience the Promise of the Father, which is being baptized WITH the Holy Spirit.
-Every born-again believer possesses the Holy Spirit but being baptized WITH the Holy Spirit is an experience distinct and subsequent to being born-again.
+It is every born-again believer’s privilege to experience the Promise of the Father, which is being baptized with the Holy Spirit.
+Every born-again believer possesses the indwelling Holy Spirit but being baptized with the Holy Spirit is an experience distinct and subsequent to being born-again.
 Other names/phrases given to the same experience are “being filled with the Spirit” and the “coming upon” of the Holy Spirit.
-The purpose of being baptized WITH the Holy Spirit is to receive God’s power to be a Christ-like witness.
-This experience and power is available to all born-again believers who ask for and yield to Holy Spirit.
+The purpose of being baptized with the Holy Spirit is to receive God’s power to be a Christ-like witness.
+This experience and power is available to all born-again believers who ask for and yield to the Holy Spirit.

 Luke 24:49; John 1:32-33; Acts 1:4-8; 2:4, 38; 8:14-17;10:44-46; 11:14-16; 15:7-9; 19:1-7; 1 Corinthians 12:1-31

 All the gifts of the Holy Spirit are available today for every born-again believer in Jesus Christ.
 There are diversities of gifts but the same Spirit.
 There are differences of administrations, but the same Lord.
 There are diversities of operations, but the same God which works all in all.
 These gifts of the Spirit are given to every believer for the edification and profit of all.

 The Church is the Bride of Christ, a local community/family of believers unified through faith in the Lord Jesus Christ.
 The Church is committed to the teachings of Christ and obeying all of His commands.
 It seeks to bring the Gospel to the world that God so loves.
 The Church endeavors to work together in love and unity, intent on the ultimate purpose of glorifying Christ and fulfilling the great commission.